ghas-lab-templates/exercises/module-3.md

      ```
    </details>

-2. If you analyse the yml file, you can see that by default the `build-mode` configured is `none` (build less scan)
+2. If you analyse the yml file, you can see that by default the `build-mode` configured is `none` (buildless scan)
-3. As per the comments in the auto generated yml file, if for some reason, we have to issue our custom build command for this java application, we have to change the `build-mode` to `manual`
+3. As per the comments in the auto generated yml file, if we have to run our custom build command for this java application, we have to change the `build-mode` to `manual`
-4. Can you suggest what changes you have to make to the CodeQL yml file to issue a custom build command before a scan is triggered with codeQL ?
+4. Can you suggest what changes you have to make to the CodeQL yml file to run a custom build command before a scan is triggered with codeQL?

 <details>
      <summary>Hint</summary>

-a.
-Change the `build-mode` to manual from `none`
+1. Change the `build-mode` from `none` to `manual`
-b.
-In the `Initialize CodeQL` step, under the `if` condition which corresponds to the `manual` build step, comment out the `echo` commands and the `exit 1` command
+2. In the `Initialize CodeQL` step, under the `if` condition which corresponds to the `manual` build step, comment out the `echo` commands and the `exit 1` command
-c.
-Replace these with the actual java build command.
+3. Replace these with the actual java build command.
 In this case, since it is a maven application, we would use the below command to build the source code:

         `mvn clean install`
  </details>